Arquivotheca/PDOS/readme.txt

 binutils 2.14a to do cross-assembly etc from Windows: https://sourceforge.net/projects/gccmvs/files/GCCMVS/binu214a-stage5.zip/download

-https://github.com/mohawk2/dmake/releases
+dmake with -B option allows space instead of tabs in makefiles https://github.com/mohawk2/dmake/releases
-I use 4_12_2_2 with the -B option to allow spaces instead of tabs
+I use 4_12_2_2

 Not used:
 MASM 6.15: